 They only support Microsoft Windows, however, you can do desktop app testing, web app testing, and mobile app testing.
 You can also do cross-browser testing on Safari, Firefox, Chrome, IE and Edge.

-Get Started with Automated Software Testing for Free
+Get Started with Automated Software Testing

 Rainforest QA is a scalable, all-in-one automated software testing solution that’s suitable for small teams just getting started with software quality assurance or agile teams practicing continuous integration and regularly running a test suite of 500+ automated UI tests.